gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "Agreed."
 The bot turned to face them.
-"This should provide more efficient transportation."
+"This should serve as sufficiently rapid transportation."

 Maddy's jaw dropped.
 The bot had attached the windmill to its chassis---though